-The following IP practice note Produced in partnership with Angela Fox of Maucher Jenkins provides comprehensive and up to date legal information covering:
+The following IP practice note produced in partnership with Angela Fox of Maucher Jenkins provides comprehensive and up to date legal information covering:

 The Intellectual Property Enterprise Court (IPEC) is a specialist list of the Intellectual Property List (Chancery Division).
-The Intellectual Property List includes three sub-lists: Intellectual Property, Patents Court and the IPEC and is part of the Business and Property Courts of the High Court.
+The Intellectual Property List includes two sub-lists: the Patents Court and the IPEC and is part of the Business and Property Courts of the High Court.
 The IPEC is intended to provide access to justice in IP matters for small and medium-sized enterprises (SMEs) that might not otherwise be able to assert or defend an IP claim.
 It is also intended to provide a forum in which lower-value IP disputes can be litigated at proportionate costs.

 A key plank in the IPEC’s structure is active judicial case management, which is carried out using a cost-benefit approach and which encourages the parties to identify at an early stage the issues and the steps they intend to take in the proceedings.
 As a result, trials in the IPEC typically take no longer than two days, and frequently can be heard in a day or half-day.
-The combination of active judicial case management and caps on recoverable costs (discussed in the Practice Note: Intellectual Property Enterprise Court—costs capping in practice) gives parties a strong incentive to deploy resources in a focused and proportionate way.
+The combination of active judicial case management and caps on recoverable costs (discussed in Practice Note: Intellectual Property Enterprise Court—costs capping in practice) gives parties a strong incentive to deploy resources in a focused and proportionate way.

-This Practice Note considers a number of developing practice points on case management in multi-track cases in the IPEC under the
+This Practice Note considers a number of developing practice points on case management in multi-track cases

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.